 Loans on this list are available to all HLS International Students (J.D., LL.M., and S.J.D.).
 Important: J.D. students with further questions about the Preferred Lender List may contact J.D.
 Student Financial Services, and LL.M and S.J.D. students may contact the Graduate Program Financial Aid Office.

 Students attending HLS may choose any loan program and are not required to borrow from the lenders on the Preferred Lender List.
 It is possible that students could obtain better rates or terms from lenders not on this list.
 U.S. citizens and legal permanent residents may qualify for U.S. federal student loans and the terms and conditions of these federal funds may be more favorable than the terms and conditions of private education loans.
 Students from OFAC Sanctioned Countries may not be eligible for the loan programs on the Preferred Lender List.

 We recommend that J.D. students review the “How Do I Choose A Loan Program?” page and “Learn more about Student Loans” page before applying for a loan.
-Additionally, J.D. students from Canada may may also wish to view Canadian loan information for J.D. students.
+International J.D. students may want to review our page with Additional Loan Information for International J.D.
+Students.

-A quick guide to the highlights of each loan program.
+This is a quick guide to the highlights of each loan program.
 Although we have attempted to provide accurate information, borrowers should review and verify the exact terms, conditions, qualifications, and disclosures associated with any loan product with the lender.
+Students attending HLS may choose any loan program and are not required to borrow from the lenders on the Preferred Lender List.
+It is possible that students could obtain better rates or terms from lenders not on this list.

 |Harvard University Employees Credit Union (HUECU)||College Ave Student Loans|